raffaelj/eEKS/README.md

 ## Features of eEKS

 * all accounting data in one table with customizable categorization
-* basic overviews with filter functions (coming soon)
+* basic overviews with filter functions
 * automation of "Anlage EKS" (coming soon)
 * ...